What personal data are collected and for what purposes?

 On request, we can give you a list of the countries where we keep your data and those where they are occasionally routed.

 We transfer and keep your data in the European Union as well as send them outside the European Union to the United States.
-The American entities to which we transfer your data have adhered to the Privacy Shield and/or we have concluded special agreements and standard contractual clauses with them drawn up by the European Commission to provide a framework for ensuring the secure transfer of your data to those service providers.
+We have concluded special agreements with the American entities to which we transfer your data and signed the European Commission's standard contractual clauses to provide a framework for ensuring the secure transfer of your data to those service providers.
 We can call upon the services of the American companies to which we sub-contract your data in order to respond to your requests, supply online payment tools, and to provide us with commercial and advertising services or emailing and SMS messaging services.

 How are your personal data protected?